duiker101/duiker101/README.md

 ### Hello World 👋

-I'm Simone, I like learning and creating!
+I like learning and creating!

 You might know me for some of my projects like:
 - [HackerTyper.net](https://hackertyper.com)